mpcarr/vpx-glf/docs/installing.md

 ## Adding Hooks into GLF

-Once the script has been added, you need to add these calls into to your table event subs.
+You need to add these calls into to your table event subs.

 #### Table Init